Leader for Life: City Year Milwaukee alum Kiesha Johnnies

 City Year taught me the importance of embedding academic success with service.
 For this reason, I prioritized building a DIVERSE team at my school.
 And I know that for us to be successful, we would need to serve together so I prioritized service projects and trainings that discussed difficult things like privilege and race and how it affects our students.
 I even hired someone who I had served alongside me in City Year to be a teacher at my school because I knew she had received in-depth training and development during her year of service with City Year.

-I have continued my passion for education in my current role as Coordinator of Coaching, Clinical Practice, Alumni Relations and Recruitment at MSOE.
-In this role I serve as a coach to students who are teachers, assistant principals, principals and school administrators in the MBA Education Leadership Program.
+have continued my passion for education in my current role as coordinator of coaching, clinical practice, alumni relations and recruitment at MSOE.
+In this role I serve as a coach to students who are teachers, assistant principals, principals and school administrators in the Master of Business Administration education leadership program.

 In my role as a coach, I see a lot of people struggling with having difficult conversations.
 I think back to the skills I gained from working on a team and provide guidance and advice for those I coach.
 Through my work with City Year’s Alumni Board, I’ve been able to engage alumni from our MBA EL Program, plan events and continue to expand their impact and their professional development.